-At the time of this post, the MindShift Rotation 180deg backpack had a 5.0 star review rating.
+At the time of this post, the MindShift Rotation 180 degree backpack had a 5.0 star review rating.

-I love this duo for day hikes where i want a decent amount of photo gear and I also need to carry water, food, and a little spare clothing.
+I love this duo for day hikes where I want a decent amount of photo gear and I also need to carry water, food, and a little spare clothing.
 I confess that I don't own this particular one.
-I have a separate waist bat that I use with my Tamron 5789.
+I have a separate waist bag that I use with my Tamron 5789.

 Backpacks have become the generally preferred choice when it comes to carrying photography equipment for most photographers who carry more than a simple point and shoot camera.
 Sling bags, shoulder bags, and airport bags are very popular in more specific situations.

 Generally you get what you pay for in most things and that is true in backpacks too.
 If you don't overload them and treat them gently, things like zippers and seams will hold up fine.